geneontology/geneontology.github.io/_docs/annotation-contributors.md

 ---

 # Annotation contributors
+The GO Consortium integrates resources from a variety of research groups, from model organism and protein databases to biological research communities actively involved in the development and implementation of the Gene Ontology.
+Curators, developers, and others from multiple groups work to maintain the GO Knowledgebase.
+Below are alphabetical lists of our current and past collaborators.

 ## Current groups contributing GO annotations

-The GO Consortium integrates resources from a variety of research groups, from model organisms to protein databases to biological research communities actively involved in the development and implementation of the Gene Ontology.
-Below is an alphabetical list of our collaborators.

 | Name 	| Description |	Funding |	Contact |
 |-------|-------------|---------|---------|